m4ttsch/omscs-notes-notes/information-security/the-security-mindset.md

 In this case, the vulnerability was human.

 The attack began with a [phishing](https://en.wikipedia.org/wiki/Phishing) message sent to a member of the HVAC company that was contracting for Target.
-Through the phishing attacks, the criminals were able to get credentials to get onto Target’s network, at which point they were able to install malware on the point-of-sale systems in order to siphon off the credit card numbers.
+Through the phishing attacks, the criminals were able to get credentials to get onto Target's network, at which point they were able to install malware on the point-of-sale systems in order to siphon off the credit card numbers.

 ## Black Market Prices Quiz
 ![](https://assets.omscs.io/E8C3B157-9CC2-43BB-B761-89A237C8A7E5.png)